thomasdefise/OSCP_Resources/Enumeration/Network101.md

 By default, Nmap scans the **1000** most popular ports of each protocol it is asked to scan.
 You can specify the **-F** (fast) option to scan only the 100 most common ports in each protocol.
 You can specify the **--top-ports N** to specify an arbitrary number of ports to scan.

+Possible results of nmap:

+- **open|filtered**: Indicates that nmap was not able to determine whether a port is open or filtered.
+- **open|tcpwrapped**: Indicates a real network service is available, but we are not on the list of hosts allowed to talk with it.

 If there are a lot of systems, you may need to use zenmap